commercetools/commercetools-project-sync/README.md

                                         name would lead to an unexpected
                                         behaviour. (optional parameter)
                                         default: 'runnerName'.
-    -s,--sync <arg>                     Choose one of the following modules to run: "types", "productTypes",
+    -s,--sync <args>                    Choose one or more of the following modules to run: "types", "productTypes",
                                         "cartDiscounts", "customObjects",
                                         "categories", "products",